facelessuser/soupsieve/docs/src/markdown/about/development.md

 ## Coding Standards

 When writing code, the code should roughly conform to PEP8 and PEP257 suggestions.
 The project utilizes the Flake8 linter (with some additional plugins) to ensure code conforms (give or take some of the rules).
-When in doubt, follow the formatting hints of existing code when adding or modifying files. existing files.
+When in doubt, follow the formatting hints of existing code when adding files or modifying existing files.
 Listed below are the modules used:

 - @gitlab:pycqa/flake8
 - @gitlab:pycqa/flake8-docstrings